tonkaew131/AverageColor/README.md

 # AverageColor
 Python program that make image file have siz rectangle fill with color that average to background. //Like VerticalPatlette from ramonathorns in Instagram.
-Only 9:16 raio (Ex.1080x1920) will work.
+Only 9:16 ratio (Ex.1080x1920) will work.

 ## Installing
 First we need Pillow Library.
 To install Pillow